 His works included Passport to Oblivion (one of the best selling books of the 1960s and filmed as Where the Spies Are, starring David Niven), the first of ten novels featuring Dr Jason Love, a Somerset GP called to aid Her Majesty’s Secret Service in foreign countries, and a trilogy about the Far Eastern merchant Robert Gunn set in the 19th century.
 There were also sagas set in Africa and Asia, written under the pseudonym Andrew MacAllan, and the Aristo Autos tales narrated by an unnamed vintage car dealer in Belgravia.

 He initially made his name with a number of critically acclaimed history books and he continued to write these in parallel with fiction for the whole of his career.
 Some of the most notable included The Red Fort, which retold the story of the Indian Mutiny, and the Siege of Delhi in particular, with Cecil Woodham-Smith commenting in the New York Times, “Never has this story of hate, violence, courage and cowardice been better told”; biographies of Lord Nuffield, the Morris motor manufacturer and philanthropist, Wheels to Fortune RSM Brittain, who was said to have the loudest voice in the Army, The Sergeant-Major; and Rhodes and Barnato, which brought out the different characters of the great South African diamond millionaires.
 Who Killed Sir Harry Oakes? was an investigation of the unsolved murder of the Canadian mining entrepreneur, the richest man in the British Empire, in the Bahamas, and the role that the then Governor, the Duke of Windsor, played in the whole affair.

-He also wrote a number of books about particularly unusual events in the Second World War.
-Two of them were made into popular films, The One that Got Away (later filmed with Hardy Kruger in the starring role) about fighter pilot, Franz von Werra, the only German prisoner of war to successfully escape from British territory; Boarding Party (later filmed as The Sea Wolves starring Gregory Peck, David Niven and Roger Moore) concerned veterans of the Calcutta Light Horse who attacked a German spy ship in neutral Goa in 1943;
+He also wrote a number of books about particularly unusual events that happened in the Second World War.
+Two of them were made into popular films, The One that Got Away (later filmed with Hardy Kruger in the starring role) about fighter pilot, Franz von Werra, the only German prisoner of war to successfully escape from British territory; and Boarding Party (later filmed as The Sea Wolves starring Gregory Peck, David Niven and Roger Moore) concerned veterans of the Calcutta Light Horse who attacked a German spy ship in neutral Goa in 1943;